Google Ads Tips To Take Your Campaign To The Top

-You can adjust the bids you make on AdWords based on whether or not someone has visited your site before.
+You can adjust the bids you make on Google Ads based on whether or not someone has visited your site before.

 Brands can also target bids based on whether or not a person has interacted with you on YouTube or through mobile apps.

 Tip 20.
-Prioritize your budget for the top performing campaigns
+Prioritize your budget for the top-performing campaigns

 Tip 21.
 Use ad groups to test at least two variations

 Once you create an ad, you do not want to just leave it alone.
 You should always look for ways to improve its performance.